 - Entrance fee: 30.000 VND/ person (Free for children under 15-year-old)

-Van Mieu, also known as the Temple of Literature, pagoda des Corbeaux or Confucian temple in the past, built-in 1070, a very long time ago.
+Van Mieu, also known as the Temple of Literature, pagoda des Corbeaux or Confucian temple in the past, was built-in 1070, a very long time ago.
 The first usage of this area was to educate thousands of Vietnamese mandarins.
-That is the first university of Vietnam, as well as Vietnamese’s pride until now.
+That is the first university in Vietnam, as well as Vietnamese pride until now.

 The temple of Literature functioned for a long time, approximately 700 years.
 Nowadays, this temple is open for tourism.
 Many tourists come to visit it each year.
 Students also often come to pray for their next test, with a strong belief.

-The design of Van Mieu bases on the temple concept at Qufu, Shandong, in China.
+The design of Van Mieu is based on the temple concept at Qufu, Shandong, in China.
 That is the birthplace of the famous figure, Khong Tu.

 The temple has five courtyards.
-The first two ones are the home of green trees, and the third one is famous for “well of heaven clarity.”
+The first two are home of green trees, and the third one is famous for its “well of heaven clarity.”
 The holds 82 steles with names, ages, and birthplaces of doctors from 1484 to 1780.
 The next courtyard is the place of many pavilions.
-And the rest of the courtyard is the first university of Vietnamese people.
+And the rest of the courtyard is the first university for Vietnamese people.